 In 2019 she took charge of the Arkansas Razorbacks Gymnastics program.
 In doing so she became the first Olympic champion to become Head Coach of an NCAA team.

 Since Retirement: Business Woman, Childhood Obesity Campaigner

-Another member of the magnificent seven from Atlanta 1996, Miller also competed at the Barcelona games in 1992.
-Throughout her career, Shannon Miller won an incredible 16 medals at World and Olympic games which is second only to Simone Biles.
+Another member of the magnificent Seven from Atlanta 1996, Miller also competed at the Barcelona games in 1992.
+Throughout her career, Shannon Miller won an incredible 16 medals at the World and Olympic games which is second only to Simone Biles.